TGAC/grassroots-api/docs/samtools_service.md

 ﻿# SamTools service

 The SamTools Service allows the Grassroots Server to use the functionality provided by [Samtools](http://www.htslib.org) by Heng Li *et al.*.
+Currently it has the ability to retrieve a named complete scaffold from some sequence data.

 ## Configuration options